isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution375.md

 ---
-title: 2020 QuickHR Version 9 - Cloud HRMS - Essential 25
+title: QuickHR offers cutting-edge cloud-based HRMS solutions to SMEs in dire need of business process automation.
+Our award-winning HR platform covers all aspects of Human Asset Management, Workforce Management and Human Strategic Development.
+We are securely hosted on Amazon Web Services are fully compliant with local labour, taxation and data protection laws.
 permalink: /productivity-solutions-grant/solutionrepo/solution375
 ---

 ### Description

-QuickHR offers cutting-edge cloud-based HRMS solutions to SMEs in dire need of business process automation.
-Our award-winning HR platform covers all aspects of Human Asset Management, Workforce Management and Human Strategic Development.
-We are securely hosted on Amazon Web Services are fully compliant with local labour, taxation and data protection laws.
+201324947N

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Enable_Business_20200084_Annex_3_20200625145618_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria